Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 • Have had previous bariatric surgery

-• Require a more metabolically effective procedure
+• Require a more metabolically effective surgical option

 Suitability is determined following a comprehensive consultation and medical assessment.

-Expected Weight Loss And Health Benefits
+Expected Weight Loss and Health Benefits

 Expected outcomes include: